5 people dead, 1 seriously injured in South Dakota car crash

 YANKTON, S.D. — Authorities are investigating after five people died in a two-vehicle crash in South Dakota.

-The South Dakota Highway Patrol says a 12-year-old girl was also seriously injured in the crash early Wednesday near Yankton, about 80 miles (130 kilometers) southeast of Sioux Falls.
+The South Dakota Highway Patrol says a 12-year-old girl was also seriously injured in the crash that occurred around 1:20 a.m.
+Wednesday near Yankton, about 80 miles (130 kilometers) southwest of Sioux Falls.

 A Yankton police officer was trying to stop an Acura Integra on Highway 50 when the car’s headlights shut off and it crossed into oncoming lanes, colliding with a Nissan Sentra.

 The 27-year-old man driving the Acura and the car’s passenger died at the scene.
 Three people in the Nissan also died: a 40-year-old woman, a 43-year-old man and a 10-year-old girl.
-A 12-year-old female passenger was airlifted to a hospital in Sioux Falls for life-threatening injuries.
+A 12-year-old female passenger was airlifted to a Sioux Falls hospital with life-threatening injuries.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.